-“All the evidence gathered during the investigation shows that Bt has been causing skin, upper respiratory tract and eye allergy among persons exposed to cotton… The allergy is not restricted to farm labourers involved in picking cotton but has affected labourers involved in loading and unloading Bt from villages to market, those involved in its weighing, labourers working in ginning factories, people who carried out other operations in the field of Bt cotton, or farmers who stored cotton in their homes etc.” (Source)
+“All the evidence gathered during the investigation shows that Bt has been causing skin, upper respiratory tract and eye allergy among persons exposed to cotton… The allergy is not restricted to farm laborers involved in picking cotton but has affected laborers involved in loading and unloading Bt from villages to market, those involved in its weighing, laborers working in ginning factories, people who carried out other operations in the field of Bt cotton, or farmers who stored cotton in their homes etc.” (Source)

 The issue was not limited to humans.
 Sheep that grazed on the crop began to die mysteriously.
 25% of the livestock died within a week of being allowed in the fields from what post-mortem analysis called “toxic reaction.”

 A secret virus has been discovered in genetically modified food.

 The findings of a report by the European Food Safety Authority (EFSA) were summarized in an article on Natural Society